kwameopareasiedu/polymorphui/NOTES.md

   } as ThemeVariant
   ```
 - When `twreact generate` is run, what I want is for these things to happen:
-  - The source code should be bundled to `node_modules/twreact/dist/theme.js` with Rollup
+  - Code in `twreact.theme.ts` is compiled to `node_modules/twreact/dist/theme-user.js` with Rollup
   - For each component in `twreact.theme.ts`, its keys should be a union type for the `variant` type in the component's
     declaration file.

     E.g. For the `Button` component, the `variant` in its declarations file should be `default | secondary | link`